gdaws/stompit/docs/sources/api/channel.md

 # Class: stompit.Channel
 ---

+The Channel class is a client abstraction that has an interface similar to [stompit.Client](./client.md) but is connectionless and offers reliable message sending and reliable subscriptions.

 ## new stompit.Channel(connectFailover, [options])

-Create a new channel.
+Create new channel.
 The `connectFailover` argument is a [ConnectFailover](connect-failover.md) object.

 Option defaults: